-- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Lower Vaal WMA.
-This was achieved through interviews with individual members of DWAF's HO in Pretoria and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
+i) Determining the current status of water resource management and relevant water resource management overarching issues and concerns in the Upper and Lower Orange WMAs.
+This was achieved through interviews with individual members of DWAF's RO in Bloemfontein and Kimberley and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
 The following topics were discussed with Regional Office staff and their issues and concerns documented:

-- Water Situation
+- · Water Situation.

-- Resource Protection
+- Resource Protection.

-- Water Use
+- · Water Use.

-- Water Reconciliation
+- Water Reconciliation.

-- Water Infrastructure
+- Water Infrastructure.

-- Monitoring and Information
+- Monitoring and Information.

-- Water Management Institutions
+- Water Management Institutions.

-- Co-operative Governance
+- Co-operative Governance.

-- Planning Responsibilities.
+- · Planning Responsibilities.